supnate/command-pad/README.md

 5. ...

 # FAQ:
-#### Why is this "little tool" so large?
+### Why is this "little tool" so large?
-Command Pad is built with Electron.
-The minimal dmg built is 35MB.
+Command Pad is built with [Electron](http://electron.atom.io/).
+The minimal dmg size is about 35MB.
+### Why can't I interact with the command?
+Command Pad is not to replace your terminal.
+It's just used for running command line services.
+So you can't type in the output window.
-#### How to delete a command?
+### How to delete a command?
 Click `sort` icon on the header:

 <img src="/images/sort-icon.png?raw=true" width="362">